MunnChai/Card-Wizardry/README.md

-# Card Battler
+# Card Wizardry

 ### A card battling game where you draw and play different cards to defeat your opponents.

 ### What is this?

-**Card Battler** is a card game, where you battle opponents in a turn based style, playing different cards in your deck to do certain actions, such as *attack* or *heal*.
+**Card Wizardry** is a card game, where you battle opponents in a turn based style, playing different cards in your deck to do certain actions, such as *attack* or *heal*.
 This game will have many features, such as:
 - **Energy System:** During each turn of a battle, the player is given a certain amount of energy